8 VLOOKUP Limitations in Excel With Best Possible Solutions

 Third approach

 Lastly, you can use the INDEX-MATCH formula to perform the search.
-Using this formula, you will be flexible enough with choosing the lookup value and the table array.
+Using this formula, you will be flexible enough to choose the lookup value and the table array.

 Formula